OpenIndiana/website/src/pages/downloads.md

 [Release Notes](/announcements/openindiana-hipster-2023-10-announcement/)

-Please note that these links might be slower and it is recommended to visit a list with [mirror sites in your region](//dlc.openindiana.org/).
-For more mirrors our documentation has a list of [alternate download sites](//docs.openindiana.org/handbook/openindiana-download-mirrors/).
+Please note that these links might be slower, and it is recommended to visit a list with [mirror sites in your region](//dlc.openindiana.org/).
+For more mirrors, our documentation has a list of [alternate download sites](//docs.openindiana.org/handbook/openindiana-download-mirrors/).

 These installations can be updated regularly using the Hipster repository, and receive security fixes.
-Starting with 2017.04 release, every image is signed with OpenIndiana Release Engineering **GPG key** id **DBE31887**.
+Starting with the 2017.04 release, every image is signed with OpenIndiana Release Engineering **GPG key** id **DBE31887**.